home-assistant/home-assistant.io/source/_components/light.mqtt_template.markdown

 ## {% linkable_title Examples %}

-In this section you find some real life examples of how to use this light.
+In this section you find some real-life examples of how to use this light.

 ### {% linkable_title Simple string payload %}